What does a Nuclear Medicine Technologist do?

 Qualifications

-- Certification by the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB).
+- Current certification from the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB).

-- Strong knowledge of radiopharmaceuticals, imaging equipment, and radiation safety protocols.
+- Strong knowledge of nuclear medicine procedures, equipment, and safety protocols.

 Is becoming a Nuclear Medicine Technologist a good career path?